 - I don't have a daily breakdown of hours worked.
 How do you want this information?

-- A check, payment history, or payroll journal can be supplied in place of timecards or timesheets.
+- A check, payment history, or payroll journal can be supplied instead of timecards or timesheets.
 Please include the name and telephone number of the person to contact for additional information about payroll.

 - We are a school, college, or university.
 The individual shown on this form is a teacher and under contract, so there is no daily breakdown to supply.
 What information do you need?

 - If this individual is a contracted employee, you will need to supply the following information: